-So the next everyday thali today is Fasting – Vrat – Farali Thali, which is also a complete gluten free thali.
+So the next everyday thali today is Fasting – Vrat – Farali Thali, which is also a complete gluten-free thali.
+This farali or satvik thali is a complete balanced meal with carbs, proteins and healthy fats.

 What Fasting means to me